WilliamLa59/neurosity-web-app/README.md

 # neurosity-web-app

 Web app that connects to a Neurosity Crown device to display the workers's calm and focus readings based on their brainwaves to determine their level of drowsiness as a result of narcotis.
+It also logs and translates the worker's brainwaves into a downloadable csv file.

 Logs brainwaves, calm, and focus values to a MongoDB Atlas database